Ten steps to starting a business

 Choosing a location is a long-term decision.
 That is why it is important to conduct a detailed location analysis.
 Among other things, the choice of location depends on the target group, the customer potential, the competitive situation, the infrastructure, the availability of staff, the rent price and the tax-related aspects.

-On the SME portal (External link) external Link: Mittelstand in Bayern of the Bavarian Ministry of Economic Affairs you will find further information on choosing a location.
-Other useful contactsinternal Link: Useful contacts are also listed.
+On the SME portal (External link) of the Bavarian Ministry of Economic Affairs you will find further information on choosing a location.
+Other useful contacts are also listed.

 Whatever your plans, you are in the right place in Gründerland Bayern.
-Here you can find out more about the Gründerland and the state of Bavaria as a place to do businessinternal Link: About Gründerland Bayern.
+Here you can find out more about the Gründerland and the state of Bavaria as a place to do business.
 Discover and use the potential of Bavaria for your start-up.

 9. Personal and business insurance